Studio

 Maven

 Your token needs to be stored in your .m2/settings.xml file, where you would usually put your password.
-Details can be found in our Maven configuration documentation.
+For more details, go to our Maven configuration page.

 Studio Designer Git Access